Experimenting in Equilibrium: Introduction

 The limiting regime that we use, one in which the system size tends to infinity, is often known as the mean-field limit.
 It has a long history in the study of large-scale stochastic systems, such as the many-server regime in queueing networks \citep{bramson2012asymptotic, halfin1981heavy, stolyar2015pull, tsitsiklis2012power, vvedenskaya1996queueing} and interacting particle systems \citep{graham1994chaos, mezard1987spin, sznitman1991topics}.
-Likewise, our proposed method leverages a key property of the mean-field limit: While changes to the behavior of a single unit may have significant impact on other units in a finite system, such interference diminishes as the system size grows and, in the limit, the behaviors among any finite set of units become asymptotically independent from one another, a phenomenon known as the propagation of chaos \citep{bramson2012asymptotic, graham1994chaos, sznitman1991topics}.
+A key property of this mean-field limit is that, while changes to the behavior of a single unit may have significant impact on other units in a finite system, such interference diminishes as the system size grows and, in the limit, the behaviors among any finite set of units become asymptotically independent from one another, a phenomenon known as the propagation of chaos \citep{bramson2012asymptotic, graham1994chaos, sznitman1991topics}.
 This asymptotic independence property underpins the effectiveness of our local experimentation scheme, and ensures that small, symmetric payment perturbations do not drastically alter the equilibrium demand-supply dynamics.

-Our work thus suggests that, just as mean-field models have been successful in the analysis of stochastic systems, they may be a useful paradigm for designing experiments in large stochastic systems.
+Mean-field-inspired approaches have also been used in game theory to analyze equilibria in the presence of a large number of players by assuming that the agents respond to a certain average behavior of the system \citep{adlakha2015equilibria,hopenhayn1992entry,jovanovic1988anonymous, weintraub2008markov}; the equilibrium notion we use also falls under this category.
+In contrast to the existing literature, the main focus of our work lies in using mean-field limits to drive learning and experimentation.